Yurite32/RDP1-1/README.md

 Creator:- C9ffin

-Get free RDP of Dual Core CPU nad 7GB Ram
+Get free RDP of Dual Core CPU and 7GB Ram

 Go to ngrok.com, and Sign up